 Baby’s Breath Problems

-Baby’s breath (Gypsophila paniculata) is an herbaceous perennial.
+Baby’s breath (Gypsophila paniculata) is an herbaceous perennial that is hardy in USDA zones 3 to 9.
 It usually grows between 2 and 4 feet (60 and 120 cm.) tall with a similar spread.
 This plant has slender stems and narrow leaves, with showy white sprays of flowers.

 To keep baby’s breath plants happy, plant them in full sun in a site with good drainage.
 They need regular watering but will die if they get “wet feet.”
 The plants are so healthy and vital that they are considered invasive in several states, but you may encounter a few baby’s breath issues.